-The Partnership supports funding the State Trade and Export Promotion (STEP) grant program at \$20 million.
-For small business exports by including \$20 million for the STEP grant program at the U.S. Small Business Administration (SBA).
+The Partnership supports continued funding of the State Trade and Export Promotion (STEP) grant program administered by the U.S. Small Business Administration (SBA).

-Since 2011, Iowa has been fortunate to have received approximately \$479,000 in STEP funds.
+lowa has been fortunate to receive substantial funds via the STEP program in recent years.
 These funds have been awarded predominantly to small businesses as grants for activities that increase international sales (i.e. exhibiting in international trade shows and trade missions).
 The success of this program is demonstrated through this phenomenal return on investment.
-In addition, these funds have assisted small businesses who might not have considered exporting due to limited budgets.
+In addition, these funds have assisted small businesses that might not have considered exporting due to limited budgets.